newrelic/helm-charts/charts/job-manager/README.md

 ## Differences from synthetics-job-manager

-This chart is based on synthetics-job-manager but adapted for serverless deployments:
+This chart is based on synthetics-job-manager but adapted for job deployments:

 1. **No ping-runtime**: Excludes the ping-runtime sub-chart and all related configurations
 2. **Broker Integration**: Uses Compute Broker Service instead of Synthetics Horde API